Hello and welcome to our school ELSA Wellbeing page!

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

-We are lucky enough to have two qualified Emotional Literacy Support Assistants at The Rural Enterprise Academy.
-They have been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
+We are lucky enough to have a qualified Emotional Literacy Support Assistant at The Rural Enterprise Academy.
+She has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 ELSA sessions take place in our ‘ELSA room’ which provides a calm, safe space for the student to feel supported and nurtured.

 In ELSA we aim to provide support for a wide range of emotional needs: